How To Write Poetry - 7 Fundamentals and Tips

 This poem is written to celebrate heroes and their accomplishments.
 It is a long narrative poem.

 A humorous and witty five-line poem, which follows an AABBA format.
-The first, second and last lines rhyme and the third and fourth have a different rhyme.
+The first, second, and last lines rhyme, and the third and fourth have different rhymes.

 The first letter of each line is combined to spell out a word, message, or a deeper meaning.

-Free of any rules or format, this style gives the author to show their creativity.
+Free of any rules or format, this style allows the author to show their creativity.

 Your readers need to be aware of whose perspective you are writing from.
-You need to make it clear that you are either writing as a first, second or a third person.
+You need to make it clear that you are either writing in the first, second, or third person.

 Remember!
 The perspective you are writing from has the power to change what your poem sounds like and its impact and meaning on the reader dramatically.

-Just likeessay writing, poetry also demands the poet to spend significant time in setting the idea behind a particular topic.
+Just like essay writing, poetry also demands the poet to spend significant time setting the idea behind a particular topic.

 The most significant thing is the tone that you have chosen as a fit for your poem and the message that you want to convey.

 Remember!
 Never casually write anything if you are trying to be serious.
-Similarly, if you are trying to be funny do not add seriousness in your tone.
+Similarly, if you are trying to be funny, do not add seriousness to your tone.